 What is a normal cardiac output?

 A healthy heart with a normal cardiac output pumps about 5 to 6 liters of blood every minute when a person is resting.
-The heart pumps about 75 mL each time it beats, and it beats an average of 70 times each minute.

 When does the body need a higher cardiac output?

-During exercise, your body may need three or four times your normal cardiac output because your muscles need more oxygen when you exert yourself.
+During exercise, your body may need three or four times your normal cardiac output, because your muscles need more oxygen when you exert yourself.
 During exercise, your heart typically beats faster so that more blood gets out to your body.
 Your heart can also increase its stroke volume by pumping more forcefully or increasing the amount of blood that fills the left ventricle before it pumps.
 Generally speaking, your heart beats both faster and stronger to increase cardiac output during exercise.

 Why is maintaining cardiac output so important?